 Yes, you can still file taxes without a W-2 or 1099.

 If you cannot get a copy of your W-2 or 1099, you can still file taxes by filling out Form 4852, “Substitute for Form W-2, Wage and Tax Statement.”
-This form requests information about your wages and taxes that were withheld.
+This form asks for information about your wages and taxes that were withheld.

 When filling out your Form 4852 you may find it useful to have: